-- Flight Director (FD) Flight director operation takes place within the GDU 460.
+- Flight Director (FD) Flight director operation takes place within the GDU 460/465.
 Flight director commands are displayed on the PFD.
 The flight director provides: - Command Bars showing pitch/roll guidance - Vertical/lateral mode selection and processing - Autopilot communication - Autopilot (AP) Autopilot operation occurs within the pitch, roll, and yaw servos.
 It also provides servo monitoring and automatic flight control in response to flight director steering commands, Air Data and Attitude and Heading Reference System (ADAHRS) attitude, rate information, and airspeed. - Yaw Damper (YD) The yaw servo (optional), is self-monitoring and provides Dutch roll damping and turn coordination in response to yaw rate, roll angle, lateral acceleration, and airspeed.
 If installed the YD comes on when the autopilot is engaged and stays on after disengaging the autopilot.
-The YD can be turned on/off independent of the autopilot using the YD Key. - Manual Electric Trim (MET) Manual electric trim provides trim capability for the pitch axis when the autopilot is not engaged.
+The YD can be turned on/off independent of the autopilot using the YD Key. - Manual Electric Trim (MET) Manual electric trim provides trim capability for any properly configured axis (pitch, roll, or yaw) when the autopilot is not engaged.